strategineer/personal-website/content/books/2024-04-11/index.md

 subordinate that the alien's planet has been found. " **“If we can get there without them seeing us," Nine Hibiscus said.
 The scatterbombs would do exactly what Eighteen Chisel was imagining.
 They would, yes, blow anyone out of their sky.
-And then they’d poison that sky, and the planets below it.
+And then they'd poison that sky, and the planets below it.
 The scatterbombs were deathrain.
 A last resort.
-Almost never used where people lived— because after them, people didn’t live there anymore.
-She’d only used a scatterbomb barrage once, and that had been against another ship, safe in the blackness of space.
-The idea of using them on the aliens was— She liked it too much, was what.
+Almost never used where people lived-- because after them, people didn't live there anymore.
+She'd only used a scatterbomb barrage once, and that had been against another ship, safe in the blackness of space.
+The idea of using them on the aliens was-- She liked it too much, was what.
 Liked it too much, too fast.
 Such a simple solution.
-So much easier than the rest of the situation she’d been detailing for herself.**
+So much easier than the rest of the situation she'd been detailing for herself.**

 Huuuuuuuhhhh.
 Does this sound familiar?
 If you replace the names in these excerpts, you wouldn't be able to tell them apart.

-Notice how frequently Arkady Martine uses the "—" (em dash) to cut off her character's neverending internal monologues.
+Notice how frequently Arkady Martine uses the "--" (em dash) to cut off her character's neverending internal monologues.

 You might be wondering, how did I find these examples?
 Did I carefully sift